amirlab/MMP23S/specdram.md

 ### domainErrCount

 The simulation specification `domainErrCount` is a scalar of type `integer` beyond which the user will be warned about the newly-proposed points excessively falling outside the domain of the objective function.
 For every `domainErrCount` consecutively-proposed new points that fall outside the domain of the objective function, the user will be warned until `domainErrCount = domainErrCountMax`, in which case the sampler returns a fatal error and the program stops globally.
 The counter for this warning is reset after a proposal sample from within the domain of the objective function is obtained.
 When out-of-domain sampling happens frequently, it is a strong indication of something fundamentally wrong in the simulation.
 It is, therefore, important to closely inspect and monitor for such frequent out-of-domain samplings.
 This can be done by setting `domainErrCount` to an appropriate value determined by the user.
-The default value is 10000.
+The default value is `10000`.

 ### domainErrCountMax

 The simulation specification `domainErrCountMax` is a scalar of type `integer` beyond which the program will stop globally with a fatal error message declaring that the maximum number of proposal-out-of-domain-bounds has reached.
 The counter for this global-stop request is reset after a proposal is accepted as a sample from within the domain of the objective function.
 When out-of-domain sampling happens frequently, it is a strong indication of something fundamentally wrong in the simulation.
 It is, therefore, important to closely inspect and monitor for such frequent out-of-domain samplings.
 This can be done by setting domainErrCountMax to an appropriate value determined by the user.
-The default value is 100000.
+The default value is `100000`.

 ### inputFileHasPriority

 The simulation specification `inputFileHasPriority` is a scalar of type `logical` (Boolean) of default kind.
 If it is set to the logical true value (e.g., `.true.`, `true` or `.t.` from within an external input file), then the input specifications of the simulation will be read from the user-specified input specification file and the simulation specification assignments from within the programming language environment (if any are made) will be completely ignored.
 If `inputFileHasPriority` is set to the logical false value, then all simulation specifications that are taken from the user-specified input file will be overwritten by their corresponding user-set input values from within the user programming environment (if any such specifications is set).
 This feature is useful when, for example, some simulation specifications have to computed and specified at runtime and therefore, cannot be specified before the program execution.
 Currently, this functionality (i.e., prioritizing the input file values to input-procedure-argument values) is available only in the Fortran interface to the ParaMonte library routines.
 It can be set exclusively within an external input file and its value is ignored in non-Fortran programming language simulation environments.
-The default value is FALSE.
+The default value is `FALSE`.

 ### outputChainFileFormat